Createdd/Writing/articles/WhatIsFreeCodeCamp.md

 Ultimately I did the `coding projects`.
 These are the most rewarding, but also most challenging ones.
 Look for ways how other people did it, to get going with your first ones.
 And then again: Keep looking, be consistent, create your own solutions and never give up!

-After finishing the **Front End Certificate** you are able to attack the next challenges on your own.
-At that point you should have a understanding how to find solutions online to your own problems.
+After finishing the **Front End Certificate**, you are able to attack the next challenges on your own.
+At that point you should have an understanding how to find solutions online to your own problems.

 The `Back End-` and the `Visualization Certificate` just have projects to be solved.
 Currently the jump is too big.
 I am myself have been learning a lot on my own now to complete one of these challenges.
 They are very big compared to the Front End Challenges.
 However, when you master these you will be able to create something from scratch and truly mastered the basics of a **full stack developer**. 🚀